Home / Culture / Himba People

 Our Ethical Guidelines

 Tourism offers profound avenues for cultural exchange, but it must avoid the voyeuristic pitfalls of “human safaris.”
-All visits facilitated by Namibia Plus follow strict ethical protocols.
+Use these checks to evaluate any guide, lodge, operator, or future affiliate partner before booking.

 Ask before photographing